-The Company's financial instruments comprise a mortgage portfolio, cash and liquid resources, an embedded derivative, interest-bearing loans and borrowings and various other receivables and payables that arise directly from its operations.
+The Company's financial instruments comprise a mortgage portfolio, cash and liquid resources, a derivative contract ("swap"), an embedded derivative, interest-bearing loans and borrowings and various other payables that arise directly from its operations.
 The principal purpose of these financial instruments is to raise finance for the Company's operations.